-Cravings are feelings desiring food mixtures which girls either do not eat or may even gut under normal eating conditions.
-In a survey conducted recently, expectant moms usually crave “something sweet” such as an ice cream (40 percent), most frequently called the “middle-of-the-night” recommends.
-Coming in second is the salty bites (33\%).
-They also go for hot foods (17\%) and lastly, that the lip-puckering sour foods such as tarts and citrus fruits (10 percent).
+Cravings are feelings that cause you to desire food which women either do not eat under normal conditions.
+In a survey conducted recently, expectant moms usually crave “something sweet” such as an ice cream (40 percent).
+Coming in second is the salty bites (33%).
+They also go for hot foods (17%) and lastly, that the lip-puckering sour foods such as tarts and citrus fruits (10 %).

 While no scientific explanations could be given, some reasons provided by physicians include:

-O meals with special meaning, faith and cultural reasons;
+– meals with special meaning, faith, and cultural reasons;

 On the other hand, food aversion is the opposite of cravings.
 These would be the most hated foods from the expectant mother.
 Reports say that red meat is the most usual aversion of could be moms.

-Pros break down the food cravings of girls into trimesters during the maternity:
+Pros break down the food cravings of girls into trimesters during the pregnancy:

 First Trimester – a strong bitter flavor; this may be a sign of the body that warns the expectant mother of the existence of high toxic substances in plants and fruits.

-Second and Third Trimesters – a craving for sour tasting foods like pickles (that helps girls to acquire a diverse diet later on in her pregnancy); urges for sweet and sour foods make fruits a favorite craving for pregnant ladies.
+Second and Third Trimesters – a craving for sour tasting foods like pickles; The urges for sweet and sour foods make fruits a favorite craving for pregnant ladies.

-As the pregnancy progresses – a heightened preference for salty foods like potato chips; as the blood volume increases from the
+As the pregnancy progresses – a heightened preference for salty foods like potato chips

 Unusual cravings are called the “pica” phenomenon.
 These are cravings for inedible substances such as dirt, chalk, laundry powder and coal, etc..